MihailJP/Inconsolata-LGC/README.md

 Regional forms
 --------------
-Inconsolata LGC supports OpenType `locl` feature to display Polish, Romanian, Bulgarian, Macedonian, and Serbian specific variant.
+Inconsolata LGC supports OpenType `locl` feature to display language-specific variants used in Polish, Romanian, Bulgarian, Serbian, and so on.
 TTC version is intended for use in apps which do not support `locl` feature.

 ### Polish _kreska_ ###